Isaius/signcrypt/README.md

 Bob then signs the message with his private RSA Key, generating a signature on the message.

-When Alice receives the message, to verify if it really is from Bob, she uses her public RSA key (pair of Bob's) on the signed data.
+When Alice receives the message, to verify if it really is from Bob, she uses the public RSA key (pair of Bob's) on the signed data.
 If the data was modificated or not signed with Bob's key it will be detected.

 ## How to run